panpf/zoomimage/docs/wiki/scale.md

 The ZoomImage is always controlled by three parameters in the process of scaling: minScale, mediumScale, and maxScale:

-* `minScale`：The minimum zoom multiplier, which limits the minimum value of ZoomImage during scaling, is calculated as:
+* `minScale`：The minimum scale multiplier, which limits the minimum value of ZoomImage during scaling, is calculated as:
     ```kotlin
     ContentScale.computeScaleFactor(srcSize, dstSize).scaleX
     ```
-* `mediumScale`：The intermediate zoom multiplier is specially used for double-click scaling, and the value is controlled by the scalesCalculator parameter
+* `mediumScale`：The intermediate scale multiplier is specially used for double-click scaling, and the value is controlled by the scalesCalculator parameter
-* `maxScale`：The maximum zoom multiplier is used to limit the maximum value of ZoomImage during scaling, and the value is controlled by the scalesCalculator parameter
+* `maxScale`：The maximum scale multiplier is used to limit the maximum value of ZoomImage during scaling, and the value is controlled by the scalesCalculator parameter

 #### ScalesCalculator